Do you want to know how to complain about an estate agent?

 In extreme cases, the process could even take years.

-How to complain about an estate agent?
+Steps to take to complain about your estate agent

 The process to make a complaint about an estate agent is straightforward, and here we break down the steps: